johanngan/lasercool/doc/swapcool.md

 ## Lab parameters
 `params_swapcool.cfg` contains different experimental parameters that might need to be changed.
 They are read at runtime and don't require recompilation to change. `swapint` and `swapmotion` are made to use a shared set of parameters, with swapmotion having some extra ones.
 Configuration files can be shared between the two programs; `swapint` will ignore the `swapmotion`-only parameters.

+`params_swapharmonic.cfg` contain experimental parameters for simulating SWAP in a harmonic trap.
+Many parameters are shared with `params_swapcool.cfg`, but there are some extra ones specifically for the harmonic oscillator.

 ## Hard-coded parameters
-Hard coded at the top of `swapint.cpp` and `swapmotion.cpp`, including parameters like the default configuration file name and the default output file names.
+Hard coded at the top of `swapint.cpp`, `swapmotion.cpp`, and `swapharmonic.cpp`, including parameters like the default configuration file name and the default output file names.
 These shouldn't need to be modified, but if they do, simply change them and recompile.